 - Follow up after the meeting

 Scheduling meetings certainly can be automated.
-Some task in onboarding also can be.￼￼￼￼￼
+Some tasks in onboarding also can be.￼￼￼￼￼

 Keep in mind that you do want it to be smooth and frictionless for the prospect of a customer.
 And don’t lose the human touch completely and try to integrate humanness into your automation.

 There’s a wide spectrum of client relationship management systems that can be used.
 Some CRMs certainly can’t be used and are not affordable for smaller businesses.